Censorship in China: Television

-Foreign and Hong Kong news broadcasts in mainland China from Viu TV CNN International, BBC World Service, and Bloomberg Television are occasionally censored by being "blacked out" during controversial segments.
+Foreign and Hong Kong news broadcasts in mainland China from ViuTV.
+CNN International, BBC World Service, and Bloomberg Television are occasionally censored by being "blacked out" during controversial segments.
 It is reported that CNN has made an arrangement that allowed their signal to pass through a Chinese-controlled satellite.
 Chinese authorities have been able to censor CNN segments at any time in this way.
 CNN's broadcasts are not widely available throughout China, but rather only in certain diplomatic compounds, hotels, and apartment blocks.

 Numerous content which have been blacked out has included references to the 1989 Tiananmen Square protests and massacre, the Dalai Lama, the death of Zhao Ziyang, the 2008 Tibetan unrest, the 2008 Chinese milk scandal and negative developments about the Beijing Olympics.
 Due to the anti-censorship stance taken in the South Park episode "Band in China," as well as the appearance of the Dalai Lama and Winnie-the-Pooh, South Park was entirely banned in the PRC following the episode's broadcast.

-During the Summer Olympics in Beijing all Chinese TV stations were ordered to delay live broadcasts by 10 seconds, a policy that was designed to give censors time to react in case free-Tibet demonstrators or others staged political protests.
+During the Summer Olympics in Beijing, all Chinese TV stations were ordered to delay live broadcasts by 10 seconds, a policy that was designed to give censors time to react in case free-Tibet demonstrators or others staged political protests.

 In January 2009, during a television report of the inauguration of U.S. President Barack Obama, the state-run China Central Television abruptly cut away from its coverage of Obama's address when he spoke of how "earlier generations faced down fascism and communism."
 Foreign animation is also banned from prime-time viewing hours (5 pm to 8 pm) to protect domestic animation production.

 In September 2020, China's Ministry of Culture and Tourism announced it was "strengthening the content review and onsite supervision" of television media, such as talk shows and period dramas, that explore cultural, historical, and political themes.
 In 2019, it had already begun censoring popular historical Chinese dramas for not promoting socialist values, such as Story of Yanxi Palace.